 At first, symptoms of intestinal worms may be mild or non-existent, but infections can lead to diarrhoea, abdominal pain, weakness, anaemia and nutritional problems.
 The disease can affect cognitive and physical development, and in severe cases can be fatal.

 As well as the physical symptoms, intestinal worms can decrease people’s quality of life, affecting their employment, education, fertility and happiness.
 Children may be forced to miss school, damaging their education and development.

-Soil-transmitted helminths can cause symptoms such as anaemia, intestinal obstruction, inflammation of the colon, impaired development, and death.
-These significantly decrease the quality of life of those affected and can have negative long-term effects on employment, education, fertility and happiness.
-We aim to use our NTD programmes to target entire communities of at-risk men, women and children to eliminate these diseases.
+Intestinal worms can cause symptoms such as anaemia, intestinal obstruction, inflammation of the colon, impaired development, and even death.
+Our NTD programmes aim to target entire communities of at-risk men, women and children to eliminate these diseases.